inmanta/graph/docs/usage.rst

 Between square brackets options can be specified:
     - label: The label on the edge.
 Either the name of the attribute when nothing is specified or a string with double quotes.
+    - type: This can changes the relation type.
+The options are:
+        * contained_in: This means that this relation indicates that the node should be placed inside the target node of the relation.